Ptujec/LaunchBar/Todoist-Inbox/README.md

 <img src="06.png" width="800"/>

 If you add "#" somewhere to what you are writing, you can select a project or label after hitting return.
-(Alternatively you can press ⌘⏎ to get to projects and labels.)
+Alternatively you can press ⌘⏎ to get to projects and labels.

 <img src="07.png" width="800"/>

-The projects and labels you use frequently, will appear on top of the list.
-If you entered a task before, it will suggest the matching project/label the next time.
+Select a project or label with arrow keys or by typing its name.
+Projects and labels you use frequently will rank higher in the list.
+The same is true if a project or label name is part of your entered task.
+Additionally the action will store used words by project/label.
+If what you type matches one or more previously used words of a project/label, that project/label will also be ranked higher.
+Let's say you frequently add a task containing the word "exercise" to a project named "health".
+It is very likely that "health" will be on top of the list of projects/labels.
+So all you have to do is hit return.

 ### Setup & Settings